 This guide will explain how to create an online course step by step.
 If you’re new to all this and don’t know where to start, this is exactly for you.

-Time trackers, or some might know them as time-tracking apps, can be a boon when you're working with...
+Time trackers or some might know them as time-tracking apps, can be a boon when comes to working...
 Read more

 1. Think of a course topic